SwiftEngineering/avionics_sim/README.md

 ### Styling

-Run the following in the development container to style all clang related files.
+Run the following in the development container to style all C/C++ related files.

 ```sh
 astyle *.cpp *.hpp *.h --suffix=none --recursive